javiserna/vsini/README.md

 $ sudo apt install python-lmfit
 ```

-If you have an environment for Python> 2.7 (e.g, anaconda).
+If you have an environment for Python> 2.7 (e.g., anaconda).
 The installation could be done in this way:

 ```zsh
 ~(env)$ pip install pandas